 Make sure you get a license for your canine companion!
 Dog licenses are available for $3 at Village Hall and are valid from Jan.
 1 to Dec.
 31.

 Get your parking permits for the Oak Park Avenue train station commuter lot.
 Permits are issued on a first-come, first-served basis.

 If you own a car and it’s registered in Tinley Park, you’ll also need a sticker on your windshield.
 Vehicle stickers are valid from October 1 to April 30 and go on sale July 1.

-right at Village Hall!
+Register to vote right at Village Hall!
 Remember to bring two pieces of identification.
 Neither needs to be a photo ID, but one must include your current address.

 The Health and Consumer Protection Division is responsible for providing regulatory inspections and enforcement of all ordinances, rules and regulations of the Village of Tinley Park as related to consumer protection and public health.